Marilyn J. Owen, LMFT

 Many of my clients are intuitive, creative people struggling with depression and anxiety, relationship problems, spiritual questioning, and life transitions.
 Some are in therapy in order to deepen their relationship to Self and Other.
 They appreciate an approach that accesses the innate wisdom of the body and imagination, and is more process oriented than directive, to help them find their unique path and answers.

 I have also had a lot of success working with couples.
 My own passionate curiosity about Love and Relationship has led me to explore, study, reflect on, and practice Relationship as a spiritual and healing path.
 I incorporate ancient Buddhist teachings about Loving-kindess and non-attachment, as well as modern Attachment theory and the power of emotion to heal the wounds of the heart.
 It's not an easy path, but we are here to heal each other by working through our arguments, expectations, betrayal, abandonment, and withdrawal...WITH each other.
-I practice from a sex positive perspective with monogamous and polyamorous couples, and am LGBTQ affirmative.
+I practice from a sex positive perspective with monogamous and polyamorous couples, and am LGB as well as transgender affirmative.

 How Psychotherapy Can Help